denisalbertini/nestjs-template/README.md

 ## Replacing the database

-To replace the database you have to **write a new environment variable with the desired connection url** and update the `src/config/database.config.ts` file by changing the `type` and `url` properties of the `dataSourceOptions` constant.
+To replace the database you have to **write a new environment variable with the desired connection url** and update the `src/config/database.config.ts` file by changing the `type` and `url` properties of the `dataSourceOptions` object.